Paternal mtDNA transmission: In humans

 The controversy about human paternal leakage was summed up in the 1996 study Misconceptions about mitochondria and mammalian fertilization: Implications for theories on human evolution, which was peer-reviewed and printed in Proceedings of the National Academy of Sciences.
 According to the study's abstract:

 The mixing of maternal and paternal mtDNA was thought to have been found in chimpanzees in 1999 and in humans in 1999 and 2018.
-This last finding is significant, as biparental mtDNA was observed in subsequent generations in three different families leading to the conclusion that, although the maternal transmission dogma remains strong, there is evidence that paternal transmission does exist and there is a probably a mechanism which, if elucidated, can be a new tool in the reproductive field (e.g. avoiding mitochondrial replacement therapy, and just using this mechanism so that the offspring inherit the paternal mitochondria).
+This last finding is significant, as biparental mtDNA was observed in subsequent generations in three different families leading to the conclusion that, although the maternal transmission dogma remains strong, there is evidence that paternal transmission does exist and there is probably a mechanism which, if elucidated, can be a new tool in the reproductive field (e.g. avoiding mitochondrial replacement therapy, and just using this mechanism so that the offspring inherit the paternal mitochondria).
 However, there has been only a single documented case among humans in which as much as 90% of a single tissue type's mitochondria was inherited through paternal transmission.

 According to the 2005 study More evidence for non-maternal inheritance of mitochondrial DNA?, heteroplasmy is a "newly discovered form of inheritance for mtDNA.
 Heteroplasmy introduces slight statistical uncertainty in normal inheritance patterns."
 Heteroplasmy may result from a mutation during development which is propagated to only a subset of the adult cells, or may occur when two slightly different mitochondrial sequences are inherited from the mother as a result of several hundred mitochondria being present in the ovum.
 However, the 2005 study states:

-A study published in PNAS in 2018 titled Biparental Inheritance of Mitochondrial DNA in Humans has found paternal mtDNA in 17 individuals from three unrelated multigeneration families with a high level of mtDNA heteroplasmy (ranging from 24 to 76%) in a total of 17 individuals.
+A study published in PNAS in 2018 titled Biparental Inheritance of Mitochondrial DNA in Humans found paternal mtDNA (ranging from 24 to 76%) in 17 individuals from three unrelated multigeneration families known to have a high level of mtDNA heteroplasmy: